 Social characteristics—living in poverty, having a low level of education and limited literacy skills, being from a minority background, having no health insurance, speaking little English, among other factors—make individuals vulnerable to contracting illness and to facing overwhelming obstacles in the care of that illness.
 Vulnerable populations tend to experience these health risks in clusters, making both individuals and communities more susceptible to declines in health.
 For example, it is not uncommon for an individual living in poverty to have limited literacy skills and no health insurance; to simultaneously have diabetes, heart disease, or depression; and to smoke or to live in a community with limited access to high-quality grocers and safe outdoor space for physical activity.

 Clinicians must learn to successfully engage those most at risk by virtue of this clustering.
 Unfortunately, vulnerable patients experience a triple jeopardy when it comes to health care: they are more likely to be ill; more likely to have difficulty accessing care, and when they do, the care they receive is more likely to be suboptimal.
 This reflects the mismatch between the psychosocial vulnerabilities that they bring to the clinical encounter and the knowledge, attitudes, skills, and beliefs of the clinicians caring for them, as well as the priorities and policies of the health systems in which they receive care.
-In this chapter, we focus on the centrality of strong provider–patient relationships to ...
+In this chapter, we focus on the centrality of strong provider–patient ...